HonglingLei/Association-Rule-Mining/README.md

 # Introduction to Data Science - Fall 2019
-This repository includes my assignments, projects, and notes of this course.
+This repository includes some of my assignments in this course.